WICG/translation-api/README.md

 ### Translation

-Here is the basic usage of the translation API, with no error handling:
+Here is the basic usage of the translator API, with no error handling:

 ```js
 const translator = await ai.translator.create({